-The top 10 Neapolitan pizza in Toronto
+The top 15 Neapolitan pizza in Toronto

 This Corso Italia favourite does uncompromising, hand tossed wood-fired crust topped with San Marzano tomato sauce or white base and fresh toppings.

-This popular pizzeria chain prides itself on being loyal to real, VPN-certified pizza.
-Here, the menu features purists staples first and foremost.
-Amidst the duck and gorgonzola, the Margherita and Marinara still stand tall as the chief reason the crowds never cease.
+This pizzeria chain prides itself on being loyal to real, VPN-certified pizza.
+Here, the menu features purist's staples first and foremost.
+Amidst the duck and gorgonzola, the Margherita and Marinara still stand tall as the chief reason the place remains so popular.

 This family of pizza joints does pies in the Naples tradition; hand tossed 00-flour dough, tomatoes imported direct from the motherland, and locally sourced fior di latte that gets flame-licked at ultra-high temperatures.